You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Bhutan travel guidelines and permits

-When traveling to Bhutan, it is essential to obtain a visa in advance, pay the sustainable development fee, and be aware of customs and currency regulations.
+When traveling to Bhutan, obtaining a visa in advance, paying the sustainable development fee, and being aware of customs and currency regulations is essential.
 Tour operators can assist with arranging visas and permits and navigating entry and exit requirements.

 Visa and Permit Requirements